RON2814/inventory_project/README.md

 ## Overview

 **CGOHISOU Inventory Tracker** is a mobile application designed to help users efficiently manage and monitor the inventory of the CGOHISOU.
-Built as a project during my second year of studies, this app leverages modern technologies to provide a seamless and intuitive inventory tracking experience.
+Built as a project during my second year of studies, this app leverages modern technologies to inventory tracking.

 ## Features